-Please circle the letters that precede the most appropriate answer(s) to the question asked.
-Be aware, there is only one answer to each question, if there are more than one plausible answers, choose the one that is most specific.
+Please circle the letter that precedes the most appropriate answer(s) to the question asked.
+Be aware, there is only one answer to each question.
+Consequently, if you feel that there is more than one plausible answer, choose the one that is most pertinent in answering the question.

 A All the F1 generation would be heterozygous tall